-The President of Faso can, after consultation of the Prime Minister and of the President of the Chamber of Representatives, declare the dissolution of the National Assembly.
+The President of Faso can, after consultation of the Prime Minister and of the President of the Chamber of Representatives, declare the dissolution of the Assembly of the Deputies of the People.

 In this case, the legislative elections take place twenty-one days at least and forty days at most after the dissolution.